MikeNguyen1092/19_Text_Editor/README.md

 ## Usage

-Please follow the link for the render app.
+Please follow this [link](https://one9-text-editor.onrender.com) for the render app.
+URL - https://one9-text-editor.onrender.com

 ## Credits